gradle/develocity-moderne-integration/README.md

 # Gradle Enterprise Moderne integration

-This is an example Gradle project that is used to demonstrate [Moderne](https://www.moderne.io/) executing recipes to add the [Gradle Enterprise Gradle plugin](https://docs.gradle.com/enterprise/gradle-plugin/).
+This is an example Gradle project that is used to demonstrate [Moderne](https://www.moderne.io/) executing recipes to enable the [Gradle Enterprise Gradle plugin](https://docs.gradle.com/enterprise/gradle-plugin/).

 See [blog post](https://todo).